nedtaylor/athena/docs/source/optimisers/sgd.rst

 Notes:
 ------

-SGD is the fundamental optimization algorithm for neural networks.
+SGD is the fundamental optimisation algorithm for neural networks.
 Adding momentum helps accelerate convergence and reduces oscillation.